nuxt-alt/proxy/README.md

 ## Info

 This serves as an alternative for @nuxtjs-alt/proxy.
-Please note that his is for nuxt3 only.
+Please note that this is for Nuxt 3 only.
 This module creates a file in your `buildDir` called `nuxt-proxy.ts` which will handle all of the proxying you set within your nuxt config.
 The config is similar to what vite has except that this one creates a physical file which is needed for production.

 ## Setup